thinkful-ei23/DavidF-Clinton-test_repo/README.md

-Hello my name is, Slim Shady
+Hello my name is, DavidF-Clinton